emptymalei/deep-learning/dl/meta/roadmap.md

 ## :material-open-source-initiative: Open Source

-This is an open source project on GitHub: [:fontawesome-brands-github-alt: emptymalei/deep-learning](https://github.com/emptymalei/deep-learning).
+This is an open-source project on GitHub: [:fontawesome-brands-github-alt: emptymalei/deep-learning](https://github.com/emptymalei/deep-learning).

 ## :material-language-markdown: How Do I Write It